MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Management/Start-Service.md

 ### -Exclude

 Specifies services that this cmdlet omits.
 The value of this parameter qualifies the **Name** parameter.
-Enter a name element or pattern, such as "s*".
+Enter a name element or pattern, such as `s*`.
 Wildcard characters are permitted.

 ```yaml
 Type: String[]